Skip to content

 Working in South Korea — what you need to know

 South Korea's Employment Permit System (EPS) is the gold standard of ethical labour migration.
-Operated government-to-government (Nepal's DOFE and Korea's HRD Korea), it eliminates the private agent layer entirely: you register, sit the Korean language test (EPS-TOPIK), pass a skills assessment if required, and are allocated to a waiting pool from which Korean employers select workers through a transparent matching system.
-There are no recruitment fees beyond the language-test and medical costs.
-Wage parity is mandated — Korean employers paying KRW 9,860/hour minimum wage (2024) pay the same rate to E-9 holders.
-End-of-service severance and return-airfare allowance are mandatory.
-Nepal is one of the 16 countries in the EPS system and consistently among the top-sending nations.
+Run government-to-government between Nepal's DOFE and Korea's HRD Korea, it removes the private agency layer entirely.
+You register, sit the Korean language test (EPS-TOPIK), pass any sector skills assessment required, and enter a pool from which Korean employers select workers through a transparent matching process.
+There are no recruitment fees beyond language-test and medical costs.

 Why this destination